 I have an easy question for you...

-Most people will likely agree a recommendation from close friends holds greater weight than one from total strangers.
-However, they are both a great starting point for referral marketing.
+Most people will agree, a recommendation from a close friend holds greater weight than one from a total stranger.
+However, both recommendations are a great starting point for referral marketing.

-In short, referral marketing harnesses the power of the common bias consumers show towards products and services that have been personally vetted.
+Referral marketing harnesses the power of the bias consumers show towards products and services that have been personally vetted.